iamageo/devfolio/README.md

 # and to finish.. 😭
 You can pick it up and use it however you want.

-Make with 💛 for Geovani Amaral
+Made with 💛 for Geovani Amaral